neil-zip/whitelabel-ipfs-storacha-cli/README.md

 # whitelabel-ipfs-storacha-cli
-CLI to upload your ZIP files / plugins to Storacha and simply retrieve the { url, cid } as JSON.
+PHP CLI + function to upload your ZIP files / plugins to Storacha and simply retrieve the { url, cid } as JSON.